droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 After he has made pleasantries with the players, if the **flesh golem** is wearing Vasilka’s necklace, the Abbot’s eyes fall upon it.
 His gaze tightens, and he asks the players how the golem came to possess such an ornament.

-A player must succeed on a DC 20 Charisma (Deception) check to successfully lie to the Abbot.
+A player must succeed on a DC 25 Deception check to successfully lie to the Abbot.
 Should the check fail, the Abbot recognizes the flowers as originating from the garden, notes that most of them appear to be several days old, and surmises that the players—who only recently arrived—could not have picked them.
 His gaze then flickers perceptibly to Vasilka, who appears mortified and crestfallen.

 In either case, the Abbot commands the **flesh golem** to lower its neck, whereupon he removes the garland from its person.
 “Decoration and ornamentation are the first steps to pride and vanity," he observes serenely, adding, “Such follies are unbecoming of the gods’ creations."

 If the players failed to deceive him, the Abbot’s tone is chilled, and his eyes are tightened.
 Additionally, the Abbot then asks aloud for the perpetrator who crafted the necklace to come forward, and receive the Morninglord’s enlightenment and mercy.
-A player may subtly attempt to convince Vasilka not to reveal herself (e.g., by using body language) by succeeding on a DC 20 Dexterity (Deception) check and a DC 20 Diplomacy check.
+A player may subtly attempt to convince Vasilka not to reveal herself (e.g., by using body language) by succeeding on a DC 25 Stealth check and a DC 25 Diplomacy check.

 If the player fails the first check, the Abbot notices their attention to Vasilka and asks her to confess if she has given her hands to “the sins of vanity and pride."
 If the player fails the second check, Vasilka meekly confesses that she made the necklace.
 In either case, Vasilka insists that she did so only because the flesh golem looked so lonely, and she wished for it not to feel so alone.
 The Abbot thanks Vasilka for her honesty, noting that “the Morninglord smiles upon those who reveal the truth"—but adds, quietly, that they will speak of her penance later.